richard9106/Project-5/Readme.md

 Initially, parts of the project were based on the Moments walkthrough project:
   * CI Template for setting up the repo - [View Here](https://github.com/Code-Institute-Org/cra-template-moments)
   * The Profile Model - similar to the Mind Well project 4 Profile model
-  * The Bag, Payments and Product model - similar to the Boutique Ado but customised further for replies
+  * The Bag, Payments, and Product models are similar to those in Boutique Ado but have been further customized for specific needs.
   * Example readme.md from - [View Here](https://github.com/rstan-dev/GarageGuru-PP5?tab=readme-ov-file#logic)